-Solicitor jobs give advice to clients and act on their behalf in legal matters.
-The cases solicitors deal with depend on their employer and the area solicitors choose to work in.
-The main areas of work for solicitor jobs are company/business law, although many practice conveyancing, probate or litigation and some opt for central and local government.
-Solicitor jobs can also go into the Crown Prosecution Service.
+Qualified Solicitors are responsible for giving advice to clients and act on their behalf regarding legal matters.
+Cases that Solicitors deal with can be varied and will depend on their employer as well as the area the Solicitor is located.
+The main areas of employment for Solicitor jobs are a company and business law, although many practice conveyancing, probate or litigation, whereas some opt for central and local government.
+Solicitor's can also obtain employment in the Crown Prosecution Service.

-In Scotland, entrants to become a solicitor normally need a LLB degree in Scottish law, or a good first degree in any non-law subject and a two-year graduate law degree.
+In Scotland, entrants to become a Solicitor normally need an LLB degree in Scottish law, or a good first degree in any non-law subject and a two-year graduate law degree.